oparry-ukaea/NESO/README.md

 ```
 ./scripts/run_eg.sh  [solver_name] [example_name] <-n num_MPI> <-b build_dir>
 ```
-which will look for the solver executable in the most recently modified build directory (or symlink) in `builds`, unless an alternative location is supplied with `-b`.
+which will look for the solver executable in the most recently modified install directory (`views`), unless an alternative location is supplied with `-b`.
 Output is generated in `runs/<solver_name>/<example_name>`.

 ## Address Sanitizers